Free online tools offer farmers the opportunity to make quick and efficient calculations.

 - Canopeo is a rapid and accurate green canopy cover measurement tool.
 Use this app to quantify the percent canopy cover of live green vegetation for any agricultural crop, turf, or grassland based on downward-facing photos taken with your mobile device.
 Replace the traditional visual scoring or the sometimes expensive desktop programs with this powerful and portable quantitative tool.
 Canopeo allows you to accurately determine the percent canopy cover in real-time, so that you can precisely monitor crop progress and make informed management decisions.
 Available for iPhone, Android, and Matlab at www.canopeoapp.com

-- Grow&Tell is a new app, released March 20, 2017 by University of Alaska Fairbanks Cooperative Extension, that is designed to help growers save and share information about how vegetable varieties perform in different locations.
+- Grow&Tell is an app, released March 20, 2017 by University of Alaska Fairbanks Cooperative Extension, that is designed to help growers save and share information about how vegetable varieties perform in different locations.
 Farmers and gardeners can use the app to rate varieties in terms of taste, yield, and how easy they are to grow.
 Growers can also record other information about their experiences with a variety.
 Data will be available for any location in North America.
 Visit growandtell.us to learn more.
 (Available on the App Store and Google Play).

 With a cell phone or tablet becoming a daily tool for more and more farmers, take some time to see what’s out there that could help you work more efficiently.
 For more information, please contact Jenny Brown at the Center for Sustainable Ag.